NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 **Cons of GitHub Actions**
 - Less detailed log output for debugging
 - Longer start time compared to other dedicated CI services

+**Pros of CircleCI**
+- Dedicated CI system that is faster than GitHub actions
+- Optimized for CI/CD efficiency

+**Cons of CircleCI**
+- Requires more set up configurations